yvt/rlsf/README.md

    efficiently.** Note that they are still reclaimed for future allocations by the same allocator, and no space is actually lost.

+ - **Segregated freelists with constant-time lookup are prone to internal fragmentation.** The `SLLEN` paramter allows for weighing the trade-off between fewer freelists and lower fragmentation.

 ## Examples

 ### `Tlsf`: Core API